-Mississippi Board of Pharmacy 5 - YEAR STRATEGIC PLAN FOR THE FISCAL YEARS 2021-2025 Mississippi Board of Pharmacy (846-00) July 2019 MISSISSIPPI BOARD OF PHARMACY 1.
-Comprehensive Mission Statement The mission of the Mississippi Board of Pharmacy is to protect the health, safety and well-being of the citizens of the State of Mississippi by regulating and controlling the practice of Pharmacy and the distribution of legend drugs and devices.
-2. Philosophy The Mississippi Board of Pharmacy is committed to continuing its efforts to safeguard and protect the Public Health and Safety of Mississippians through our philosophy of: - Providing the highest professional standards of quality and appropriate service to the citizenry; - Respecting the rights and liberties of all citizens; - Assuming a leadership role in developing, implementing, and enforcing the highest standards ethics, efficiency, effectiveness and openness; - Providing optimal services to the public and profession; - Utilizing resources in an efficient, effective, responsive and transparent manner: - Demonstrating a balanced and sensible approach to the regulation of Pharmacy for the taxpayers and citizens of Mississippi.
+Mississippi Board of Pharmacy 5 - YEAR STRATEGIC PLAN FOR THE FISCAL YEARS 2022-2026 Mississippi Board of Pharmacy (846-00) July 2020 MISSISSIPPI BOARD OF PHARMACY 1.
+Comprehensive Mission Statement The mission of the Mississippi Board of Pharmacy is to protect the health, safety and well-being of the citizens of the State of Mississippi by regulating and controlling the practice of pharmacy and the distribution of legend drugs and devices.
+2. Philosophy The Mississippi Board of Pharmacy is committed to continuing its efforts to safeguard and protect the Public Health and Safety of Mississippians through our philosophy of: - Providing the highest professional standards of quality and appropriate service to the citizenry; - Respecting the rights and liberties of all citizens; - Assuming a leadership role in developing, implementing, and enforcing the highest standards ethics, efficiency, effectiveness and openness; - Providing optimal services to the public and profession; - Utilizing resources in an efficient, effective, responsive and transparent manner; - Demonstrating a balanced and sensible approach to the regulation of pharmacy for the taxpayers and citizens of Mississippi.
 3. Relevant Statewide Goals and Benchmarks Statewide Goal #1.: ECONOMIC DEVELOPMENT "To develop a robust state economy that provides the opportunity for productive employment for all Mississippians."
 Relevant Benchmarks #1.:

-• "Number of jobs in each of the Mississippi Development Authority's seven targeted industries: advanced manufacturing, aerospace, agribusiness, automotive, energy, HEALTHCARE, and shipbuilding"; - Employment in Mississippi Pharmacy related jobs, as it relates to the health of Pharmacy related businesses and the citizen's access to general Pharmacy services due to the manipulation and redirection of pharmaceutical services nationally; - Mandatory Mail Order of pharmaceuticals required by some Pharmacy Benefit Managers (PBMs) and/or providers and its effect on access to pharmacy and Freedom of Choice in pharmacy for; - 'Under Cost Reimbursement' to Mississippi's small business community pharmacies and its effect on the health of the Mississippi Pharmacy community; - Revenue drain from Mississippi's small businesses community pharmacies to out of state entities required through the redirection of pharmacy services by PBMs; Statewide Goal # 2.: PUBLIC SAFETY AND ORDER "To protect the public's safety, including providing timely and appropriate responses to emergencies and disasters and to operate a fair and effective system of justice" Relevant Benchmarks #2.: EMERGENCY & CRISIS RESPONSE THROUGH PREPAREDNESS - The Health, Medical & Pharmaceutical Disaster Support Center (HMPSC) within the Board of Pharmacy; - Improved participation and communications within 'like' Health related agencies for Disaster Preparedness and Response - Continued development of relationships and encouraging a holistic philosophy with other stake holder agencies, organizations and law enforcement in the battle against Prescription Drug Abuse and Diversion using the MS Prescription Monitoring Program (MSPMP) - Maintain a PBM contact list for emergency purposes (waive copays, early refills, etc); Statewide Goal #3.: HEALTH "To protect Mississippians from risks to public health and to provide them with the health-related information and access to quality healthcare necessary to increase the length and quality of their lives" Relevant Benchmarks #3.:
+• "Number of jobs in each of the Mississippi Development Authority's seven targeted industries: advanced manufacturing, aerospace, agribusiness, automotive, energy, HEALTHCARE, and shipbuilding"; - Employment in Mississippi Pharmacy related jobs, as it relates to the health of pharmacy-related businesses and the citizen's access to general Pharmacy services due to the manipulation and redirection of pharmaceutical services nationally; - Mandatory Mail Order of pharmaceuticals required by some Pharmacy Benefit Managers (PBMs) and providers and its effect on access to pharmacy and Freedom of Choice in pharmacy for; - Revenue drain from Mississippi's small businesses community pharmacies to out of state entities required through the redirection of pharmacy services by PBMs; Statewide Goal # 2.: PUBLIC SAFETY AND ORDER "To protect the public's safety, including providing timely and appropriate responses to emergencies and disasters and operating a fair and effective system of justice."
+Relevant Benchmarks #2.: EMERGENCY & CRISIS RESPONSE THROUGH PREPAREDNESS - The Health, Medical & Pharmaceutical Disaster Support Center (HMPSC) within the Board of Pharmacy; - Improved participation and communications within 'like' Health-related agencies for Disaster Preparedness and Response - Continued development of relationships and encouraging a holistic philosophy with other stakeholder agencies, organizations and law enforcement in the battle against Prescription Drug Abuse and Diversion using the MS Prescription Monitoring Program (MSPMP) - Maintain a PBM contact list for emergency purposes (waive copays, early refills, etc.); Statewide Goal #3.: HEALTH "To protect Mississippians from risks to public health and to provide them with the health-related information and access to quality healthcare necessary to increase the length and quality of their lives."
+Relevant Benchmarks #3.:

+- Enhancement of the Mississippi Prescription Monitoring Program (MSPMP) in our efforts to fight Prescription Drug Abuse and Diversion;

+- Complaints from the citizenry concerning Pharmacy Benefit Manager (PBM) issues;

+- Compounding Certificates

+- PIC Training

+- Technician Training

+- Develop a Nonresident pharmacy and wholesaler license committee

-- "Number of health professional shortage areas" - Enhancement of the Mississippi Prescription Monitoring Program (MSPMP) in our efforts to fight Prescription Drug Abuse and Diversion; - Complaints from the citizenry concerning Pharmacy Benefit Manager (PBM) issues; Statewide Goal #4.: GOVERNMENT EFFICIENCY "To create an efficient government and an informed and engaged citizenry that helps to address social problems through the payment of taxes, the election of capable leaders at all levels of government and participation in charitable organizations through contributions and volunteerism" Relevant Benchmarks #4.:
+Statewide Goal #4.: GOVERNMENT EFFICIENCY

+"To create an efficient government and an informed and engaged citizenry that helps to address social problems through the payment of taxes, the election of capable leaders at all levels of government and participation in charitable organizations through contributions and volunteerism."

+Relevant Benchmarks #4.: